Well, it seems I left my last blog post on a bit of a cliff-hanger by accident. Did I get diagnosed with COVID-19?

 Moving to a new country is a good time for reinventing one’s image.
 My own image has been somewhat confused for several years now, with my lifestyle pinwheeling rapidly between backpack-bum and urban-commuter.
 My wardrobe is packed with garments that stand out and have interesting stories attached, and yet – crucially – match absolutely nothing else in my possession.
 A tie-dye t-shirt purchased from a rickety market stall in India?
 Perhaps I can pair it with this pair of Marks and Spencer chinos, and an off-white pair of Converse which fail spectacularly at their sole job of concealing my toes.
 In short, I never really look composed, or cohesive, or coherent… or co-anything, really.
 Thus my mission: to finally look co-ol.

 With Jeanne’s guidance, I bought several new t-shirts, a corduroy overshirt thing, and a navy blue trench coat.
 I adore the coat.
 I’ve been watching the films of Jean Luc Godard recently – achingly cool black and white crime flicks set around 1960’s Paris – and I’ve been agog at the beautiful men and women on screen, puffing mysteriously on cigarettes and tugging at the collars on their long beige coats to brace against the cold.
-I count myself as a non-smoker now, however you can bet your nose I’ll be leaning moodily against lampposts in the rain for many months to come, trench-wrapped, outwardly brooding but secretly thrilled to bits imagining how cool I must look.
+I count myself as a non-smoker now, however you can bet your nose I’ll be leaning moodily against lampposts in the rain for many months to come, trench-wrapped, outwardly brooding but secretly thrilled to bits imagining how brilliant I must look.

 We’ve done a good amount of socialising the last week – already more than I ever did in Bristol, which is precisely none.
 Jeanne has a great many friends here.
 They’re a fun bunch – young and busy and smart and alive, and apparently innumerable.
 Meeting up with only one person seems an impossibility: one pretty, wet evening last week I accompanied Jeanne to meet one of her oldest friends, Elodie, in a bar called Au Coin des Kneckes.
 Jeanne and I arrived early and sat watching the rain from beneath a large awning.
 When Elodie arrived she was with another friend, Jordane.
 Soon after came more: Jean, then Chloe, then Thomas.
 I don’t know who is responsible for launching the social bat-signal into the ether each time any combination of people agree to meet up, but I like it very much.